ClaireH03/105-Unit-3/README.md

 3. A CSV file containing a smaller subset of the County Health Data

-The County Health Data was provided by Professor Gotler from the Univerity of North Carolina at Chapel Hill.
+The County Health Data was provided by Professor Gotzler from the Univerity of North Carolina at Chapel Hill.

 The subset of the County Health Data (labeled Final_Subset) includes data about the following from the state of North Carolina
 1. County